Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Julie Sarperi joins the guest bloggers here at Stuck in Iceland.
-This is her second article for Stuck in Iceland but previously she wrote about her visit to the Great Fish Day Festival in the northern village of Dalvík.
+This is her second article for Stuck in Iceland, but previously she wrote about her visit to the Great Fish Day Festival in the northern village of Dalvík.
 This time Julie embarks on a journey to the Vestmann Islands off the south coast of Iceland.
-Julie has a fantastic travel blog in her native language.

 On Monday, July 25th 2013, we leave the village of Hveragerdi for the Westmann Islands.
-The scenery on road to the ferry docks at the harbour at “Landeyjarhöfn” is pretty amazing.
-The Westman Islands (“Vestmannaeyjar” in Icelandic) is an archipelago of several small islands, 7 km off the south coast of Iceland.
-The largest island is called “Heimaey” (“Home Island”) an it is the only inhabited island.
+The scenery on the road to the ferry docks at the harbor at “Landeyjarhöfn” is pretty amazing.
+The Westman Islands (“Vestmannaeyjar” in Icelandic) are an archipelago of several small islands, 7 km off the south coast of Iceland.
+The largest island is called “Heimaey” (“Home Island”), and it is the only inhabited island.
 It is home to some 4.000 inhabitants.

 The Author heading up the fearsome volcano.